Climate and Average Weather Year Round in Galveston Texas, United States

 The windier part of the year lasts for 8.4 months, from September 28 to June 9, with average wind speeds of more than 10.3 miles per hour.
-The windiest day of the year is December 25, with an average hourly wind speed of 12.2 miles per hour.
+The windiest month of the year in Galveston is December, with an average hourly wind speed of 12.1 miles per hour.

 The calmer time of year lasts for 3.6 months, from June 9 to September 28.
-The calmest day of the year is August 15, with an average hourly wind speed of 8.4 miles per hour.
+The calmest month of the year in Galveston is August, with an average hourly wind speed of 8.5 miles per hour.